I.

 25. Audubon decided not to continue to pursue business when

-a. he was injured in an accident at a grist mill
+injured in an accident at a grist mill

 b. he decided to study art in France